QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 program_name=$0
 ```

-**Note 2**: check the number of arguments, the example below check that there is at least 2 arguments, print a message, and exit with 1 otherwise.
+**Note 2**: check the number of arguments!
+The example below checks that there are at least 2 arguments, prints a message, and exits with 1 otherwise.

 ```bash
 if [ $# -lt 2 ]; then